upsidedownlabs/upsidedownlabs.github.io/kits/diy-neuroscience/pro/index.rst

     python EMG_Scroll.py

-i.
+j.
 Scrolling using EMG signals
 ---------------------------------

 In the terminal, you will see Move Now prompt.
 When you flex your right arm, you'll see UP in the terminal.
 Similarly, when you move your left arm, you'll see DOWN in the terminal.